-I tried the Woolloomooloo brand and I was so impressed that I bought 4 packs!
+I tried the Woolloomooloo brand and was so impressed that I bought 4 packs!

-Recently, Bruce produced his own private label coffee beans.
+Recently, Bruce produced his private-label coffee beans.
 The espresso is aromatic, sweet, spicy, and balanced.

 Importantly, the espresso coffee is very good, and Braddock’s Dispensary is what we’d call a ‘good coffee place’!